Rendon Labador: 2025

 In May, Labador called out content creator Euleen Castro, also known as "Pambansang Yobab", after she posted a negative food review of a coffee shop in Iloilo.
 He took to Facebook, saying that criticisms should not harm small businesses and that "no to body shaming" should not be used as a shield for bad behavior.
 In the same month, a vlogger named Yanna drew backlash after a viral video showed her making an obscene gesture during a road altercation, which resulted in a show cause order issued by the Land Transportation Office (LTO).
 Labador responded on Facebook, criticizing her behavior and reminding influencers of their responsibility to set a positive example, with his remarks gaining significant attention online.
 Labador criticized a now-deleted viral video by vlogger Ser Geybin that featured a child sliding down a chair, calling it inappropriate and exploitative.
 He emphasized that public apologies should not be considered enough when minors are involved, urging relevant government agencies to investigate the matter and hold content creators accountable.

+On November, Labador publicly called out Pinoy Big Brother: Unlimited winner Slater Young amid ongoing controversy surrounding the celebrity engineer.
+Rendon criticized Young for his luxury condominium project in the upland area of Cebu City, questioning its environmental impact.
+On his Facebook page, Rendon wrote, "Let's ask Young what's good to do in Sierra Madre.
+Where is he [Young]? contact me, we have a project.
+You haven't replied to my message."
+Many netizens also voiced disapproval, suggesting that Young's project contributed to worsening flooding in Cebu during Typhoon Kalmaegi (Tino).